Threshold voltage: Basic principles

-For the n-channel depletion MOS transistor, a negative gate-source voltage will deplete (hence its name) the conductive channel of its free electrons switching the transistor “OFF”.
-Likewise for a p-channel "depletion-mode" MOS transistor a positive gate-source voltage will deplete the channel of its free holes, turning it “OFF”.
+For the n-channel depletion MOS transistor, a sufficient negative VGS will deplete (hence its name) the conductive channel of its free electrons switching the transistor “OFF”.
+Likewise for a p-channel "depletion-mode" MOS transistor a sufficient positive gate-source voltage will deplete the channel of its free holes, turning it “OFF”.

-In wide planar transistors the threshold voltage is essentially independent of the drain–source voltage and is therefore a well defined characteristic, however it is less clear in modern nanometer-sized MOSFETs due to drain-induced barrier lowering.
+In wide planar transistors the threshold voltage is essentially independent of the drain–source voltage (VDS) and is therefore a well defined characteristic, however it is less clear in modern nanometer-sized MOSFETs due to drain-induced barrier lowering.

 In the figures, the source (left side) and drain (right side) are labeled n+ to indicate heavily doped (blue) n-regions.
 The depletion layer dopant is labeled NA− to indicate that the ions in the (pink) depletion layer are negatively charged and there are very few holes.
 In the (red) bulk the number of holes p = NA making the bulk charge neutral.

 If the gate voltage is below the threshold voltage (left figure), the "enhancement-mode" transistor is turned off and ideally there is no current from the drain to the source of the transistor.
 In fact, there is a current even for gate biases below the threshold (subthreshold leakage) current, although it is small and varies exponentially with gate bias.
 Therefore, datasheets will specify threshold voltage according to a specified measurable amount of current (commonly 250 μA or 1 mA).

 If the gate voltage is above the threshold voltage (right figure), the "enhancement-mode" transistor is turned on, due to there being many electrons in the channel at the oxide-silicon interface, creating a low-resistance channel where charge can flow from drain to source.
 For voltages significantly above the threshold, this situation is called strong inversion.
 The channel is tapered when V_{D} > 0 because the voltage drop due to the current in the resistive channel reduces the oxide field supporting the channel as the drain is approached.